AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 ## Inspect the structure of a table

-To inspect the structure of a table from your database or NoSQL system, perform a GET request while specifying the path of a table as a query parameter.
+To inspect the structure of a table from your database, perform a GET request while specifying the path of a table as a query parameter.

 **API format**